TaitoUnited/react-native-template/PROJECT.md

 > NOTE: It is recommended to use a shared address book or CRM for keeping the contact details like email and phone number up-to-date.

+## Responsibilities

+> How billing and control is distributed between us and the customer.

+* ...
+* ...

 ## Recurring issues and solutions

 See trouble.txt or run `taito --trouble`.